Food allergies in cats

 The symptoms of food allergies in cats can often be mistaken for other medical conditions, so it’s very important to ask your vet’s advice before you make any changes to your cat’s diet to make sure that you really are treating an allergy, and not another condition altogether.

 What are the signs and symptoms of a cat allergy?

-- Skin problems - itching and redness, bald areas or actual abrasions of the skin, usually caused by the cat overgrooming.
+- Skin problems - itching and redness, bald areas or actual abrasions of the skin, usually caused by the cat scratching themselves.

 - Recurrent ear infections.

-- Fur ball problems due to swallowing overgroomed fur.
+- Fur ball problems, due to swallowing fur when scratching/over-grooming themselves.

 - Gastrointestinal problems including vomiting and diarrhoea.

 - Respiratory problems (although these are rare).